dlikhten/filtered-collection/README.md

 which pass the filter.
 Supports add/remove/reset events of the original to modify the filtered version.

+# Why not just extend backbone?

+The main reason I did not just extend backbone is because by extending it, you shove all behaviors into one model, making it a jack-of-all-trades and potentially conflicting with behaviors of other extentions, not to mention making normal operaitons potentially slower.
+So the intention is to compose a Chain of Responsibility pattern using these guys.

 # Usage

     var YourCollection = Backbone.Collection.extend({model: YourModel});